vitroid/GenIce/README.md

 iceT   | Partial plastic ice T [Hirata 2017]. prism[4], prism[5], prism[6], ... | Ice nanotubes.
 [Koga 2001].
 gromacs[filename]| Read a .gro file as a unit lattice of an ice.
 See the output of `genice gromacs` for usage.
-Note that only water molecules will be obtained. zeolite[XYZ]|Retrieve cif file of Zeolite XYZ from [IZA structure database](http://www.iza-structure.org/databases) as a unit lattice of an ice.
-Install [cif2ice](https://github.com/vitroid/cif2ice) separately to use it.
-(Experimental) cif[filename]|Retrieve cif file as a unit lattice of an ice.
-Install [cif2ice](https://github.com/vitroid/cif2ice) separately to use it.
-(Experimental)
+Note that only water molecules will be obtained.

 Ice names with double quotations are not experimentally verified.